monk-afk/SquareOne/templates/README.md

 1. > lua: lua/inject.lua:4: invalid use of '%' in replacement string
     - **Workaround**: Escape `%%` in the markdown file.

-2. > index.html is not created in the web root

 + [Top](#markdown-to-html-with-luamark)